 Fighting for freedom

 Biddy Manson being granted her freedom was essentially a fluke!
-Due to the misinterpretation of the law, and the fact that Mr. Smith was too intimidated to actually appear in court for the trial, meant that Biddy and the other slaves could walk free.
+Due to the misinterpretation of the law, and the fact that Mr. Smith was too intimidated to actually appear in court for the trial, Biddy and the other slaves could walk free.
 This amazing turn of events changed Biddy’s life forever and as a black woman raised in Southern California I am forever grateful and inspired.

 Life After freedom